Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 Central Asian and Kazakh food is hearty and heavy and it will keep you energized and happy during the cold months in Almaty.

-I definitely think that everyone that loves winter should take a winter city break to Almaty and enjoy it in a different region of the world!
+I definitely think that everyone who loves winter should visit Almaty and enjoy it in a different region of the world!
+This is by far one of my favourite winter weekend breaks!

 For more information check out Megan Starr’s post on an ‘visiting Almaty in Kazakhstan‘.